tangrams/tangram-docs/pages/Styles-Overview.md

 - with a `sprite` from a `texture`

 If the point is used to draw a dot, the size and color of this circle can be specified in the scene file with the `size` and `color` parameters.

-Points styles have access to a variety of special uniforms and parameters.

 `points` and `text` have a special relationship, which is useful for creating custom labels and icons.
 They will also collide with each other – the "winner" is drawn and the "loser" is not, as determined by the [`priority`](draw.md#priority) draw parameter.